SriparnaChakraborty/SOEN-6481/README.md

 # Gunvansh Bhatia

-  1. Directly worked on :
+  1. Directly worked on :Problem 1 and Problem 2
   - Described the kind of TVM selected, its features along with the rational.
   - Write interview questions.
   - Define iGo in terms of the needs of visually challenged and wheelchair bound people.
+  - Merged all the documents in the Latex Format

  2. Worked in collboration with other team members for conducting interviews.